MajorZiploc/django-react/on_render.md

     switch to rabbitmq if it is actually needed

 TODO:
-  backend always gives make a 400 bad request with strict cors settings
+  recreate the django-react web_service to have the majorziploc_django style url
-    related to cors restrictions
+    rename old service and replicate it. then delete the old web_service backend always gives make a 400 bad request with strict cors settings related to cors restrictions
       currently left it with dev like settings